armbrustlab/marferret/scripts/pfam_annotation.md

 Path to Pfam hmm profiles.
 For bulk annotation using hmmsearch, the hmm file works best unzipped:
 `PFAM_HMMS="${MARFERRET_DIR}/pfam/Pfam-A.hmm"`

-The protein fasta file for each entry was annotated against Pfam using this code, using the internal trusted-cutoff score (--cut_tc) as a minimum threshold:
-`# $MARFERRET_PROTEINS can be a simple text file with a list of entry handles and paths
+The protein fasta file for each entry was annotated against Pfam using this code, using the internal trusted-cutoff score (--cut_tc) as a minimum threshold. $MARFERRET_PROTEINS can be a simple text file with a list of entry handles and paths.
+Example loop:
-# Example loop:
-for ENTRY in $MARFERRET_PROTEINS; do hmmsearch --cut_tc --domtblout $OUTPUT_DIR/$ENTRY.PFAM34.0.domtblout.tab $PFAM_HMMS ${ENTRY}.aa.fasta
+`for ENTRY in $MARFERRET_PROTEINS; do hmmsearch --cut_tc --domtblout $OUTPUT_DIR/$ENTRY.PFAM34.0.domtblout.tab $PFAM_HMMS ${ENTRY}.aa.fasta
 done`